 ℹ️ Add other's IG Candid to your story tray.
 And everyday at a different time, get a notification to capture and share a Photo in 2 Minutes. pic.twitter.com/caTCgUPtEV

-Users who participate in Candid Challenges will be sent a notification (at a random time of day) prompting them to share a candid photo — using the Dual Camera feature.
+Users who participate in Candid Stories will be sent a notification prompting them to share a candid photo — using the Dual Camera feature.

 Why Is Instagram Testing This Feature?